Listen to this article:

 - Release your neck and back, trusting that your partner’s feet are firmly planted under your hips

-- The base can keep their core engaged and gently massage your neck as you dangle
+- The base can keep the core engaged and gently massage your neck as you dangle

 - To release, re-engage your hands and find balance; push back up into Airplane, and then let your base lower you to the ground with knees bent